luke-buttifant/Treasure-Hunt-AR/README.md

 ```

 ### Executing program
+1. Edit 'Models.js' to coincide with the clues and clue locations desired.
+2. Print the marker images found in the markers folder and place them in the locations set.
-Host the project on a web server for best results.
+3. Host the project on a web server for best results.

 ## Authors